 The relevance of your search results often changes with time, and it can change fast.
 Take a generic drug-store as an example.
-Customers that searched for “mask” before February 2020 (the outbreak of the COVID-19 pandemic) most probably were looking to buy facial masks to take care of their skin.
-During the pandemic, however, it’s more likely the users are looking for surgical masks.
+Users that searched for “mask” before February 2020 (the outbreak of the COVID-19 pandemic) most probably were looking to buy facial masks to take care of their skin.
+During the pandemic, it’s more likely the users are looking for surgical masks.

 To address users’ changing expectations, you might have to continually tweak your results using tools like Rules or

-This can become time-consuming quickly because trends come and go fast.
+This can become time-consuming because trends come and go fast.
 A better, more scalable approach is to use Dynamic Re-Ranking.

 What is Dynamic Re-Ranking?

-Getting back to the generic drug-store example, the Dynamic Re-Ranking feature detects that people searching for “mask” are mostly looking for surgical masks instead of face masks and automatically boosts surgical masks higher in the results.
+Getting back to the generic drug-store example, the Dynamic Re-Ranking feature detects that people searching for “mask” are often looking for surgical masks instead of face masks and automatically boosts surgical masks higher in the results.

 This, in turn, leads to a more relevant search and can result in a higher conversion rate, without you having to create Rules or